Changes to Marguerita St Rotorua floated

 "There is big industry on this road for the rural community."

-She said chicanes were "no good" as horse floats, utes and trailers needed to use the street.
+She said chicanes were "no good" because horse floats, utes and trailers needed to use the street.

 "I just think of the farming sector that uses Marguerita St."